170/llm-hs/README.md

 1. **Startup**: llm-hs automatically starts all configured MCP servers
 2. **Discovery**: The tool queries each server for available tools and resources
 3. **Context**: Available tools are added to the LLM's system prompt
-4. **Interaction**: The LLM can describe tools in its responses based on your queries
+4. **Tool Calling**: When appropriate, the LLM can call tools to perform actions (e.g., search the web, read files)
+5. **Execution**: llm-hs executes the tool calls via MCP and returns the results to the LLM
+6. **Response**: The LLM uses the tool results to generate a final response
-5. **Cleanup**: MCP servers are automatically stopped when the session ends
+7. **Cleanup**: MCP servers are automatically stopped when the session ends

 ### Example MCP Servers